Gurgi: Origins

 According to a 1999 publisher's note, quoting Alexander on The Chronicles, "'The people in it were born, like most children, at unlikely and inconvenient times..
 Gurgi, for example, appeared in the predawn hours. ...
 Suddenly there he was, with his groanings and moanings, looking like a disordered owl's nest."

 According to Alexander, nearly all of the proper names in Prydain are from Welsh myth or history, perhaps all except Eilonwy and Taran.
 There are several characters named Gurgi in Welsh legend, the most important of whom was Peredur's brother.

 Adaptations

 Disney version

-In Disney's animated version of The Black Cauldron, Gurgi is portrayed as a small anthropomorphic dog-like creature.
-The voice was provided by actor/impressionist John Byner.
+In Disney's animated version of The Black Cauldron, Gurgi is portrayed as a small anthropomorphic dog-like creature, voiced by actor/impressionist John Byner.

-There used to be a restaurant in Walt Disney World's Magic Kingdom named after Gurgi, Gurgi's Munchies and Crunchies, which closed in 1993.
-To this date it has been one of only two vendor/attraction with a Black Cauldron theme at any Disney theme park.
-The other was an attraction; "Cinderella Castle Mystery Tour" at Tokyo Disneyland, which has also since closed in 2006.
+The fast-food restaurant Gurgi's Munchies and Crunchies operated in Walt Disney World's Magic Kingdom from October 1986 to February 1993.
+Gurgi's eatery remains the rare Black Cauldron tie-in for a Disney theme park, with the sole other example at Tokyo Disneyland, where the Horned King appeared in the Cinderella Castle Mystery Tour from July 1986 to April 2006.

 The Disney version of Gurgi also appears in the world-building video game Disney Magic Kingdoms as a playable character to unlock for a limited time.